-Classroom aids: these are apps that are created to be used in the school classrooms.
+- Classroom aids: these are apps that are created to be used in the school classrooms.
 One of their basic features is projecting information and interface on the whiteboard.

 - Course-specific apps: such apps go alongside some courses and, generally, aren’t used separately.

 - Reference apps: this type mostly provides educational resources like online encyclopedias, dictionaries, etc.

-Assessment platforms: they help to test and assess users, their knowledge of the information and achieved score.
+- Assessment platforms: they help to test and assess users, their knowledge of the information and achieved score.

-Industry-specific apps: these are apps for highly specific niche markets, such as medical or driver educational software.
+- Industry-specific apps: these are apps for highly specific niche markets, such as medical or driver educational software.
 For example, let’s take KOR – the app we developed for driving schools in Norway.

 - Teacher tools: instruction programs which help to improve teachers’ effectiveness.

 Probably, as any entrepreneur, you're wondering why edtech is worth your time and money resources.
 That's predictable.
 So, we made some research and found out that edtech industry may be highly profitable not only due to some situational factors (such as COVID-19 outbreak), but also due to its internal specifics.
 Here's some useful info which can be useful both for you and for the investors you're pitching.

 - High demand.
 Only in the USA, statistics demonstrate that 64% of schoolchildren use digital learning tools daily.
 And with ongoing lockdown, this number may grow.

 - A wide solvent audience – edtech industry comprises almost all segments from small children to office workers.

 - Its common monetization models include paid content, lessons, programs and other in-app purchases.
 It means that you don’t need to invent new ways to monetize your app.

-E-learning apps are in high demand among corporations, since they provide opportunities to increase staff qualifications.
+- E-learning apps are in high demand among corporations, since they provide opportunities to increase staff qualifications.
 What’s good here for you is that corporations make up one of the most profitable segments in the market.
 They are ready to spend money on developing their employees.

-Availability of public grants.
+- Availability of public grants.
 CoSN, the premier professional association for school system technology leaders, conducted an independent study last year.
 According to it, 43% of respondents among edtech startupers overcome IT budget issues by finding money via grants.

 Talking about some general trends of the edtech market, the lockdown is increasing demand for e-learning platforms, driving the market to explode over the next 5 years.
 It is estimated that mobile e-learning market can reach $37.6 billion by the end of 2020 and is expected to grow at a CAGR of 36.3% from 2019 to 2026.

 Global e-learning market sizeCurrently, there are over 200,000 edtech apps just on the App Store.
 So, what we see is that although its most niches are already occupied, the market is still growing.

-Constantly growing demand for mobile apps and social media.
+- Constantly growing demand for mobile apps and social media.

-Technology is gaining its momentum.
+- Technology is gaining its momentum.

-The number of AR & VR apps will grow relentlessly.
+- The number of AR & VR apps will grow relentlessly.
 An astonishing $3.67 billion went to 120 AI-based learning companies last year.

 When you finished with your business idea and product's functionality, you'll probably want to know how much money your future app costs.
 Having worked on dozens of the projects ranging from super small for multiyear ones, we surely know what constitutes app development costs.
 So, let us spill some beans: